sivakumar07/bull-board/README.md

 4. `prefix` (default: `''`)
    Job name prefix shown on the dashboard.
 If omitted, the adapter will automatically detect a custom queue namespace by inspecting the queue instance.
-When `opts.prefix` differs from BullMQ's default (`bull`), the dashboard will prepend it followed by `:` so that queues using a custom Redis prefix appear correctly without affecting queues using the default namespace.
+The prefix is read from either `queue.opts.prefix` or `queue.opts.connection.prefix` when present.
+When the resolved prefix differs from BullMQ's default (`bull`), the dashboard will prepend it followed by `:` so that queues using a custom Redis namespace appear correctly without affecting queues using the default namespace.
 5. `queueAdapter.setFormatter(field: 'data' | 'returnValue' | 'name', formatter: (fieldData) => any)`
    You can specify a formatter for `'data' | 'returnValue' | 'name'` job's fields.